Exorcism: The Possession of Gail Bowers

-Exorcism: The Possession of Gail Bowers is a 2006 direct-to-DVD horror film by The Asylum, written and directed by Leigh Scott.
+Exorcism: The Possession of Gail Bowers is a 2006 American horror film by The Asylum, written and directed by Leigh Scott.
 It is considered to be a mockbuster of the 2005 film The Exorcism of Emily Rose.

 Plot

 The film takes place in an undisclosed part of Florida, in which a priest, Father Thomas Bates, is called upon to help exorcise Gail Bowers, who has come to be possessed by malevolent forces.
 Father Bates is first alerted to the matter by a local couple, Clark and Anne Pederson.
 Clark, a worker for Blackthorn Industries, tells of the problems that the neighborhood faces as the result of Gail's possessions, and that medical science has failed to make amends.

 Using what powers are available, Father Bates visits Gail in her home and begins to perform an exorcism.
 It is during this service that the malevolent forces possessing Gail begin to fight back against the priest, and force themselves to be revealed for the first time.